Ppreawsr/Human-to-Robot-Motion/README.md

 6. Inverse Dynamics:
    - Calculate the required joint torques based on the arm's weight and dynamics.
-   - Focus on extracting torque values for analysis without implementing control efforts.
+   - Focus on extracting torque values for analysis in form of a linegraph.

 ### Progress
 ![Project-Kinematics (5)](https://github.com/user-attachments/assets/a9a86e5c-f1cd-41e3-aa6e-1093edf6c914)